Mind-Body Techniques and Migraine

 If not, no worries.
 It’s most likely means that you simply need to develop your awareness of how your body feels.
 You can learn how to do that.
 It takes a little bit of time and patience.

-This is just one of the mind-body techniques are teach my clients on the End Migraine Misery programme.
+This is just one of the mind-body techniques are teach my clients on the 1-to-1 take control of your migraine programme.
 To find out more about this one-to-one programme get in contact me and let’s speak together to see if this could help you take control of your migraine, too.